 - You should not choose a project merely as an opportunity to do career-sampling.

-- You should not choose a project solely based on its proximity to your home.
+- You should not choose a project because of where your friends are going.

 2. TALK WITH YOUR FACULTY ADVISOR (Deadline: Thursday, September 28)

-3. SCHEDULE A VISIT (Deadline: Wednesday, October 4)
+3. SIGN UP IN X2VOL; SCHEDULE A VISIT (Deadline: Wednesday, October 4)

 By Wednesday, October 4, seniors should sign up for 1-2 sites in x2vol.
 It's important that seniors don't sign up for more than two sites, and seniors can only be on one waiting list.
-For sites that students are interested in, carefully read their information on x2Vol.
-Seniors will be asked to either sign up for a group meeting that’s already scheduled, or call or email the site supervisor to set up a time to visit.
+For sites that students are interested in, carefully read their information.
+Seniors will be asked to either sign up for a group orientation meeting that’s already scheduled, or call or email the site supervisor to set up a time to visit.
 If asked to call or email a site, seniors should always be professional and respectful.
 Whether by email or on the phone, seniors should introduce themselves, explain who they are and what they are hoping for, and in the case of a phone call, leave a callback number for the supervisor to return the message.
 Those asked to call will probably have to leave a voicemail.
 Students should not badger any supervisor if they don't immediately return a call or email.

 If your initial communication with the site makes you want to visit the site to learn more, make an appointment to visit the agency.
 Students are not allowed to miss school to go on a site visit.
 Consult the Senior Project Calendar for days when site visits can be arranged.
 If you are not interested in pursuing a visit, thank the person you talked with for their time and be sure to cancel your x2vol registration.